 Although trials of long-term prophylaxis with C1-INHs and lanadelumab showed benefits in reducing the frequency of HAE attacks with few harms, the evidence base is limited.
-We identified only four randomized controlled trials meeting our inclusion criteria, one of each drug of interest in our review, and the study populations were small.
+We identified only three randomized controlled trials meeting our inclusion criteria, one of each drug of interest in our review, and the study populations were small.
 This is to be expected with an ultra-rare disease.
-In two of the four trials (Cinryze and Haegarda trials) there was no washout period despite the crossover design and so carryover effects during periods of active treatment are possible.
+In two of the three trials (Cinryze and Haegarda trials) there was no washout period despite the crossover design and so carryover effects during periods of active treatment are possible.
 In the trials of C1-INHs, patients could remain on androgen prophylaxis, but subgroup analyses were not reported for these patients.

 The trials were of short duration, assessing outcomes by four to 26 weeks, leaving questions about the durability of effect of the interventions and long-term safety.
-Although we have fewer concerns about the safety profile of C1-INHs, given longer experience with their use in both acute treatment and prophylaxis, 27,67,68,80 we have substantially less information on lanadelumab, which works through a different mechanism of action.
+Although we have fewer concerns about the safety profile of C1-INHs, given longer experience with their use in both acute treatment and prophylaxis, 16,28,72,83 we have substantially less information on lanadelumab, which works through a different mechanism of action.
 Longer-term studies are ongoing (NCT02741596) and additional data will be needed to demonstrate long-term safety.

 We did not identify any trial comparing any of the drugs of interest to each other.
-Network metaanalysis was not deemed feasible due to the limited number of available studies and major differences in the study design and populations.
+Network metaanalysis was not deemed feasible due to the limited number of available studies and major differences in the study design, inclusion criteria and populations.
 The primary outcome, frequency of HAE attacks, was not consistently defined or identified across trials, making inter-trial comparisons difficult.
-Trials of Cinryze and Ruconest used patient-reported swelling as indication of HAE attacks, while the trials of Haegarda and lanadelumab used investigator-confirmed HAE attacks.
-It is unclear if there was a follow-up confirmation of reported HAE attacks by the investigators in the Cinryze and Ruconest trials.
+The Cinryze trial used patient-reported swelling as indication of HAE attacks, while the trials of Haegarda and lanadelumab used investigator-confirmed HAE attacks.
+It is unclear if there was a follow-up confirmation of reported HAE attacks by the investigators in the Cinryze trial.
 Furthermore, there is no general agreement on whether attacks occurring within 48 hours of each other should be considered as a single attack or separate attacks.
+In addition, the baseline frequency of HAE attacks varied across trials.
+There were also differences across trials in patient age, study duration, and the reported secondary clinical outcomes (e.g., use of rescue medication, severity of attacks).
+As such, our review focused on describing the comparisons made within the clinical trials of each agent (i.e., comparing the benefits and harms of C1-INHs and lanadelumab to placebo).